edvin02em-debug/EdvinMartinssonPortfolio/index.md

 ### Frida - Design Methodology
 The resulting product of a designing methodology group project.
 The group was tasked with developing a product aimed to improve the school environment.
 The basis of the project came from trend analysis and student surveys and interviews.
-Throughout this project there was a strong emphasis on utilizing ideation methods and iterating each concept numerous times.
+Throughout this project there was a strong emphasis on utilizing different ideation methods and iterating each concept several times.

 <div class="image-grid">